Dragon Ball FighterZ Review - Rock The Dragon | PSLS

 When I said that FighterZ is a lot more straightforward than Xenoverse, I didn’t just mean in its fighting style.
 The game throws players into a hub world that isn’t as interactive or as engaging as those found in the Xenoverse titles.
 You can see fellow players roaming around with their avatars in chibi-form, as my incredibly cute Android 17 is a testament to, but there isn’t as much freedom and interactivity this time around.
 While Xenoverse felt like a world unto itself as you chased your friends across a decently sized hub world, the same feature has become totally unnecessary in FighterZ as the franchise’s license doesn’t feel like it was used to its potential here.
 The same four structures dot the minuscule map as opposed to seeing Capsule Corp buildings looming large in the background and being able to fly to them in Xenoverse.

 However, that’s not really a big issue.
 What is a big issue is how many times I thought, “… that’s not a big issue.”
 The second such case materialized when I began to play the game’s story mode.
 I was surprised to learn that this wouldn’t be a simple re-treading of Dragon Ball history and would instead carve its own path through the telling of an original tale.
 After a few scenes setting up the adventure, players are thrown onto a world map where they take turns moving to different locations and toward the Boss, Rescue, and Tutorial icons.
-The game’s three-man fighting system, which has you swap out between three characters in battle, encourages you to go and rescue different heroes in the Dragon Ball universe in the game’s first campaign, the Super Warrior Arc.
-The more characters you rescue, the more you can choose to join your fire team.
+The game’s three-man fighting system, which has you swap out between three characters in battle, encourages you to go and rescue different heroes in the Dragon Ball universe in the game’s three campaigns: the Super Warrior Arc, the Enemy Warrior Arc, and a final arc I can’t exactly mention due to the title containing an important plot point.
+The more characters you rescue, the more you can choose to join your fireteam.

 You can gain new boosts while leveling up your available roster as you fight minions on the path to larger, story-focused boss fights.
 In theory, it’s a cool system that is designed with the game’s mechanics in mind, but it becomes excruciatingly boring by the time you get to the end of the first arc, which took me almost five hours to complete.
 You can see the end on the map, but the story keeps going and going by throwing in filler story beats and tasking you to go from one side of the map to the other to trigger the next event.
 On top of the heinous length, it doesn’t help that the story and the dialogue are simply awful.
 This from a game in a franchise that has delivered some of the most emotional moments in anime history.
 FighterZ throws away a golden opportunity to tell an original Dragon Ball tale by focusing on collecting all of its heroes and villains in once place a la Battlefront II instead of just telling a simpler story with far less characters.
 But like I said, it’s not really a big issue – if you can ignore the fact that a stellar fighting game story like Injustice 2 exists.